Justin Miller (baseball, born 1987): Detroit Tigers

 The Detroit Tigers signed Miller on September 18, 2013, and added him to their 40-man roster on November 20, 2013.
-He started the 2014 season in the Class AAA International League with the Toledo Mud Hens.
+He started the 2014 season in the Triple–A International League with the Toledo Mud Hens.
 The Tigers promoted Miller to the major leagues on April 18, 2014, and he made his major league debut that day.
 The Tigers optioned him back to Toledo on April 26, recalled him on April 27, and sent him back to Toledo on May 18.
 He returned to the Tigers on August 11, but they optioned him back to Toledo on August 12.
-The Tigers designated him for assignment on August 30, 2014, to make room for Kyle Ryan on their 40-man roster and outrighted him to Toledo on August 31.
+The Tigers designated him for assignment on August 30, to make room for Kyle Ryan on their 40-man roster and outrighted him to Toledo on August 31.
 By the end of the 2014 season, he had made eight appearances for the Tigers, allowing seven runs on 14 hits over 121/3 innings, with five strikeouts, two walks, and an ERA of 5.11, while in 38 appearances for Toledo he had allowed nine runs on 30 hits over 442/3 innings and posted an ERA of 1.81 and a record of 2–1, with 12 walks, 39 strikeouts, and a record of 5-for-6 in save opportunities.
-He elected free agency on November 3, 2014.
+Miller elected free agency on November 3.

 Colorado Rockies

 2015

-Miller signed a minor-league deal with the Colorado Rockies on November 22, 2014, and invited him to major-league spring training in 2015.
-He began the 2015 season with the New Britain Rock Cats of the Class AA Eastern League and pitched in six games for them, posting a record of 1–1 and an ERA of 0.84 with 10 strikeouts and four walks in 122/3 innings of work.
-The Rockies promoted him to the Albuquerque Isotopes in the Class AAA Pacific Coast League on May 6, then selected his contract on June 17.
+Miller signed a minor league contract with the Colorado Rockies on November 22, 2014, which included an invitation to spring training in 2015.
+He began the 2015 season with the New Britain Rock Cats of the Double–A Eastern League and pitched in six games for them, posting a record of 1–1 and an ERA of 0.84 with 10 strikeouts and four walks in 122/3 innings of work.
+The Rockies promoted him to the Albuquerque Isotopes in the Triple–A Pacific Coast League on May 6, then selected his contract on June 17.
 He remained with the Rockies until June 26, when they optioned him back to Albuquerque.
 He returned to the Rockies for major-league service from June 30 to July 4 and from July 28 to August 23, spending the time between major-league stints with Albuquerque.
 After major-league rosters expanded in September, the Rockies called him up again on September 2 to finish the season with them.
 Overall in 2015, he appeared in 34 games for Colorado, pitching 331/3 innings with 38 strikeouts, 11 walks, and an ERA of 4.05, with one save, one blown save, and a record of 3–3, and in 25 games for Albuquerque, pitching 271/3 innings with 33 strikeouts, eight walks, and an ERA of 2.30, going 7-for-9 in save opportunities and posting a record of 0–2.